redkite-labs/redkitecms-docs/book/security.rst

 configuration file, so the only way to change the implemented rules is to modify the **security.yml** file that comes with RedKite CMS.

-It is really a bad idea to work on the security file that comes with **RedKiteCmsBundle** bundle, because when you would upgrade the cms, the changes you have made will be lost.
+Obviously, it is really a bad idea to work on the security file that comes with **RedKiteCmsBundle** bundle, because when you would upgrade the cms, the changes you have made will be lost.

-To avoid that, you must copy the RedKite's security file into the application's config folder, rename it, for example, to **security_cms.yml**, and change the import directive in the config_alcms.yml:
+To avoid that, you must copy the RedKite's security file into the application's config folder, rename it, for example, to **security_cms.yml**, and change the import directive in the config_rkcms.yml:

 .. code-block:: text

-    // app/config/config_alcms.yml
+    // app/config/config_rkcms.yml
     imports:
     [...]
     - { resource: "security_cms.yml" }